 Will I Be Given Sufficient Practical Training In Java?

-Is it worth learning Java in 2020?
+Is it worth learning Java?

 How long would it take to master Java?